ArthurSudbrackIbarra/Chameleon-Cursor/README.md

 Move your cursor to the desired color and press **right shift**.
-After doing that, the color hexadecimal value will automatically be copied to your clipboard, and you will be able to paste it with Ctrl + V.
+After doing that, the color hexadecimal value will automatically be copied to your clipboard, and you will be able to paste it with Ctrl + V. You can also switch between audio on/off by pressing the **arrow up** key.

 ### Credits